crissyro/library-for-working-with-matrices/README.md

 ## Matrix Library

-This project is a C++ library for working with various types of matrices, including dense, sparse, and block matrices.
+This project is a C++ library for working with various types of matrices, sparse, and block matrices.
 The library provides a wide range of functionalities for matrix operations, manipulation, and analysis.
 It aims to facilitate efficient handling of matrix data structures, especially in applications where sparsity is a significant factor.

 ### Features